What is Itchy and Smelly?

 An untreated wound, bite or laceration can become infected.
 The infected area may develop an abscess and pus.
 The skin will have a foul odor.

 The smelly odor may be coming from your dog’s ears.
 A bacterial or yeast infection in your dog’s ears will cause a bad smell, itchiness and excess ear wax.
-Dogs with pendulous ears are most predisposed to get ear infections.
+Dogs with pendulous ears are most predisposed to get ear infections due to the lack of ventilation.

 What to do if your Dog is Itchy and Smelly